BIRSBiointegration/whitePaper/manuscript.md

 *accuracy* of a method in a completely unbiased way if we do not have access to an external test data set for further confirmation.

-As part of the third hackathon, a cross-validation analysis of the scNMT-seq dataset using MOFA+ demonstrated that strong relationships found among pairs of modalities in single-cells used for training the model was often found to be equally strong in held out cells (Figure {@fig:benchmark}B)**this sentence is unclear**.
-This analysis revealed how we could reliably match dimensions of latent space across cross-validation folds.
+As part of the third hackathon, a cross-validation analysis of the scNMT-seq dataset using MOFA+ was performed.
+Strong relationships found among pairs of modalities in training data were often reproduced in held out cells (Figure {@fig:benchmark}B).
+This CV analysis also revealed that we could reliably match dimensions of latent space across cross-validation folds.
 Previous evaluations of multi-modal methods have focused only on the top 'latent factor' [@doi:10.1093/bib/bbz070], however, we showed in our analyses, many latent factors can be reliably discovered in held out cells in studies of complex biological processes such as the differentiation of embryonic cells.

 For clustering assessment, several studies have used resampling or data-splitting strategies to determine prediction strength